SS-2005/CheckMax/README.md

 # CheckMax
-A website portal that will check the true knowledge of a user on his selected topic
+A ML Model that will check the true knowledge of a user on his selected topic

 ## Basic Features:
 * Upload A notes file